Skip to main content

 • how food contact surfaces and utensils are sanitised (where applicable)

-• chemical usage (eg. strength, contact times, temperature).
+• chemical usage (strength, contact times, temperature).

 All fixtures, fittings and equipment must be adequate for the production of safe and suitable food, and fit for their intended use.